 Highest Point Festival

-This massive open-air music event is set in one of the most picturesque locations of any northern festival and will lure in around 35,000 music lovers.
+This massive open-air music event is set to return for the 6th time this year.
+It’s set in one of the most picturesque locations of any northern festival and will lure in around 35,000 music lovers.
 Expect an eclectic mix — everything from classical to gospel, pop to house.

 WOOD Festival